muarshad01/DeepSeek/Notes/lecture15_notes.md

 ***

-* 30:00

-***

 * 35:00

 * Relative positional encodings are just rotations of each other.

-* rotations ensure that relative ship shifts map to fixed angular differences, which then translate into predictable, learnable attention patterns - like focusing more on nearby words.
+* Rotations ensure that relative ship shifts map to fixed angular differences, which then translate into predictable, learnable attention patterns - like focusing more on nearby words.

 #### What's the main problem with sinusoidal embedding?
 * One major issue is that we add these encodings directly to token embeddings.
 This can __pollute the semantic information__ carried by token embeddings.